Medical Policy: 02.04.44

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-Several single nucleotide variants (SNVs), which are single base-pair variations in the DNA sequence of the genome, have been found to be associated with breast cancer and are common in the population but confer only small increases in risk.
-Commercially available assays test for a number SNVs to predict an individual’s risk of breast cancer relative to the general population.
-Some of these incorporate clinical information into risk prediction algorithms.
+Single nucleotide variants (SNVs), which are single base-pair variations in the DNA sequence of the genome, have been found to be associated with breast cancer and are common in the population but confer only small increases in risk (1%).
+There are commercially available assays that test for a number SNVs to predict an individual’s risk of breast cancer relative to the general population which may incorporate clinical information into risk prediction algorithms.
 The intent of this type of test is to identify those individuals at increased risk who may benefit from more intensive surveillance.

 The purpose of genetic testing in asymptomatic individuals is to predict the risk of disease occurrence.
 The criteria under which prognostic testing may be considered clinically useful are as follows: